-This bill amends Section 45-2-101 of the Montana Code Annotated by providing clear definitions for "reasonable apprehension of bodily injury" and "reasonable apprehension of serious bodily injury."
+This bill amends Section 45-2-101 of the Montana Code Annotated by introducing clear definitions for "reasonable apprehension of bodily injury" and "reasonable apprehension of serious bodily injury."
 The new legal language specifies that "reasonable apprehension of bodily injury" refers to a belief that bodily injury is imminent, even if it ultimately does not occur, and that this belief would be held by a reasonable person under similar circumstances.
-Similarly, "reasonable apprehension of serious bodily injury" is defined as a belief that serious bodily injury is imminent, with the same conditions regarding the reasonableness of the belief.
-The bill retains existing definitions related to bodily injury and serious bodily injury, ensuring a consistent legal framework for assessing apprehension of injury, which could impact various legal proceedings involving claims of imminent harm.
+Similarly, "reasonable apprehension of serious bodily injury" is defined as a belief that serious bodily injury is imminent, with the same conditions regarding the belief's reasonableness.
+The bill retains existing definitions related to bodily injury and serious bodily injury, aiming to enhance the understanding of these concepts within the legal system.

 Statutes affected: LC Text: 45-2-101